camunda/camunda-docs-manual/content/reference/rest/job-definition/put-activate-suspend-by-proc-def-id.md

 ---

-Activate or suspend job definitions with the given process definition id.
+Activates or suspends job definitions with the given process definition id.

 # Method